-Landscape Horticulture Technician
+Landscape Horticulture

 Offered at the Green Bay campus.
 For information: (920) 498-5444.
-Toll-free: (800) 422-NWTC, ext.
-5444.
+Toll-free: (888) 385-6982.

 The Landscape Horticulture Technician program prepares a student for employment in the horticulture industry.
 Instruction will focus on landscape designing, plant installation, maintenance and hardscape skills.